MARCA: Interview with a Certified Nuclear Medicine Technologist On Medicare Disbursements

 Dmitry Beyder, MPA, CNMT

 In March 2019, as a remedy, the Medicare Access to Radiology Care Act (HR 1970) was introduced in the House of Representatives.
-Though it has yet to pass the House or the Senate, the purpose of the bill has many professionals very excited.
-Its stated goal is to “To amend title XVIII of the Social Security Act to provide for payment for services of radiologist assistants under the Medicare program, and for other purposes.”
+Though it has yet to pass the House or the Senate and is currently stuck in the Subcommittee on Health, the purpose of the bill has many professionals very excited.
+Its stated goal is to “amend title XVIII of the Social Security Act to provide for payment for services of radiologist assistants under the Medicare program, and for other purposes.”

 The American Society of Radiologic Technologists (ASRT), one of the authorities and lead advocacy organizations for nuclear medicine, has shown significant support for this new piece of US legislation that seeks to remedy Medicare disbursement problems for radiologic treatments.
 The bill would also allow radiologic assistants (RA) to perform nuclear medicine procedures and treatments under Medicare plan coverage and would ensure that complete Medicare reimbursement is paid to providers for the work done by RAs.

-Read on to learn about the challenges and complexities of Medicare disbursements.
+Read on to learn about the importance of recognizing the work done in the field of nuclear medicine as well as the challenges and complexities of Medicare disbursements.
 Additionally, read an interview with Dmitry Beyder, a nuclear medicine technologist and member of the SNMMI, which includes a look into how he prepared for his enriching career.

 Featured Interviewee: Certified Nuclear Medicine Technologist Dmitry Beyder